 Olivia Costume Step 1: The Dress

-Miss out on the Modcloth option?
-No worries.
-Check out the first Amazon dress!
-It looks pretty much exactly like the Modcloth version and they have it in a number of sizes.
+It looks just like the Modcloth version and they have it in a number of sizes.
 Woohoo!

-All of these Amazon options on are pretty great, plus they’re nice and quick if you’re in a hurry.
+If this Olivia dress doesn’t work for you, all of these other Amazon options on are pretty great, plus they’re nice and quick if you’re in a hurry.
 Just click the pictures for the (affiliate) links.

 Olivia Costume Step 2: The Ears